signalwerk/parser.blog/content/index.md

 ---
 title: Parser
-subline: The sound of tehnology
+subline: A podcast about the sounds of technology
 info: Stefan Huber · February 3, 2022 · Workbook
 debug: false
 template: "blog"